SparkCalcSparkCalc

 Lifetime Water Consumption Calculator

-Discover how much water you have consumed throughout your life.
-Enter your age and average daily fluid intake (all beverages, including coffee, tea, and juice) to see the total volume in various units - from water bottles to Olympic swimming pools.
+Estimate how much water you have consumed throughout your life.
+Enter your age and average daily fluid intake, including coffee, tea, and juice, to see the total volume in units ranging from water bottles to Olympic swimming pools.

 years